Is There a Crypto IFU in France? What PSAN Platforms Must Provide (2026)

 Is There a Crypto IFU in France?

-This article exists to correct a widespread assumption.
-Securities investors in France receive an IFU (Imprimé Fiscal Unique) — a pre-filled fiscal statement — from their bank or broker.
-Crypto holders often expect the same.
+This article exists to correct one widespread assumption.
+Securities investors in France receive an IFU (Imprimé Fiscal Unique), a pre-filled fiscal statement, from their bank or broker, and crypto holders often expect the same thing for their exchange accounts.
 There is no formal crypto IFU.
-This guide states the reality, what PSAN must actually provide, and why the filing burden stays with you.
+The piece states that reality plainly, sets out what a French PSAN must actually provide, and explains why the filing burden stays with the taxpayer.
+It pairs with the 2086 walkthrough and the 150 VH bis calculation; the France crypto tax guide frames the regime.

-- No formal crypto IFU — no equivalent of the securities IFU (model 2561) for crypto.
+- There is no formal crypto IFU, and no equivalent of the securities IFU (model 2561) for crypto.

-- French PSAN/CASP must provide client information for Form 2086 (notably the weighted-average acquisition price per asset) — an IFU-like duty, not a pre-filled form.
+- French PSAN/CASP must provide client information for Form 2086, notably the weighted-average acquisition price per asset, an IFU-like duty rather than a pre-filled form.

-- Foreign platforms have no French IFU obligation — expect nothing French-formatted from them.
+- Foreign platforms have no French IFU obligation, so expect nothing French-formatted from them.

-- DAC8 ≠ a taxpayer IFU: it gives the DGFiP data, not you a pre-filled return.
+- DAC8 is not a taxpayer IFU: it gives the DGFiP data, not you a pre-filled return.

 The reality: no crypto IFU